 We are huge fans of storysacks and they promote lots of learning and discussion.
 A storysack includes a book and visual aids that are linked to the story (or the subject if the book is non fiction), it can also include relevant worksheets, activities and games.
 Storysacks are lots of fun to make and are a great addition to a school library or classroom.
 I have made storysacks with parents during family learning workshops and it’s always fun to look at the ‘props’ and guess which books parents had chosen.
 As a result of the workshops several parents have been inspired to make storysacks for their children’s classrooms.

-You can buy storysacks, Storysack, Twinkl and Child’s Play have sacks and resources to choose from, or you can make your own using an old pillowcase (if you are good at sewing you can make a bag relevant to a particular story).
+You can buy storysacks, Twinkl have sacks and resources to choose from, or you can make your own using an old pillowcase (if you are good at sewing you can make a bag relevant to a particular story).
 I use a pillowcase which asks ‘Which book will you find inside today?’ so it can be used for different books.
 The child takes an object out one at a time and tries to guess which book is in the sack.

-I made a Goldilocks and the Three Bears storysack for my daughter using Goldilocks – A Pop Up Book by John O’Leary.
-It includes Goldilocks, three bears, three bowls and three chairs of varying sizes and a bag of oats.
 I didn’t include the beds so that as an extension activity she could find and / or make her own beds whilst discussing the concept of big, medium, small and biggest, middle sized and smallest.
-The oats stimulated a discussion about how to make porridge and we looked at a recipe to see which other ingredients are needed.
+The oats stimulated a discussion about how to make porridge, we looked at a recipe to see which other ingredients are needed.
 A porridge making session has been planned!

 Other books that I have used to make storysacks include;